-Employer Wants Termination During Illness
+Employer Wants Termination During Sick Leave

 Your employer is pushing for dismissal or termination of your employment contract while you are ill.
 This is subject to strict rules.
 Often it is not permitted, or only under specific conditions.